TEMPLE578/ObsidianGitSync/Economics.md

 Advantages and disadvantages of an economic system

 - Free Market
-	- Freedom to make ther
+	- Freedom to make their own choices
+	-